-S.Africa: Blacks argue with Blacks over … ISRAEL… ANC disrupts Joburg council meeting over mayor’s ‘pro-Israel comments’
+S.Africa: People argue with People over … COLONY… ANC disrupts Joburg council meeting over mayor’s ‘pro-Colony comments’

-[Israel is a very divisive topic among the Blacks.
-But the Blacks don't seem to have figured out that their top guy, President Ramaphosa, very likely converted to Judaism!
+[Colony is a very divisive topic among the People.
+But the People don't seem to have figured out that their top guy, President Ramaphosa, very likely converted to Religion!
 Jan]

-Newly elected Johannesburg executive mayor Mpho Phalatse’s acceptance speech for the position quickly turned chaotic on Thursday as ANC councillors demanded she withdraws previous comments she made in support of Israel.
+Newly elected Johannesburg executive mayor Mpho Phalatse’s acceptance speech for the position quickly turned chaotic on Thursday as ANC councillors demanded she withdraws previous comments she made in support of Colony.

 On Thursday her acceptance speech at the council chambers was disrupted as soon as she took to the podium.
 ANC councillors, who took up the opposition benches after a poor showing in the November 1 local government election, demanded that she withdraw the comments.